b12consulting/nagra/contrib/weather/README.md

 simply `city`.
 This means that we won't resolve the city names we got from `weather.csv`.
-Worded differently: We don't have to read the existing city names and their corresponding `id` from the records in the database in order give the proper values to the `city` column, we let the library deal with it for us.
+Worded differently: We don't have to read the existing city names and their corresponding `id` from the records in the database in order give the proper values to the `city` column.
+We let the library deal with it based on the fact that `city.name` identifies the `name` column of the `city` table (or more precisely the table referred by the foreign key column `city`).

 ## ETL - Full Run